 Receivables include amounts due from governmental agencies and ambulance receivables.
 All receivables are current and therefore due within one year.
 Receivables are reported net of an allowance for uncollectible accounts and revenues net of uncollectibles.
 Allowances are reported when accounts are proven to be uncollectible.
-Allowances for uncollectible accounts netted with accounts receivable were \$75,951 for the year ended June 30, 2019.
-The allowance for uncollectible accounts is estimated to be \$0 as of June 30, 2019.
+The allowance for uncollectible accounts is estimated to be \$0 as of June 30, 2021.
+Accounts receivable netted with allowances for uncollectible accounts were \$38,241 for the year ended June 30, 2021.